Neutrino transition dipole moments in light of the KM3NeT event: THE EVENT KM3-230213A

 This work is organized as follows: In Sec.~\ref{sec:event}, we discuss the KM3-230213A event and summarize the aspects of the observation that are important for our analysis.
 Next, in Sec.~\ref{sec: Transition Dipole Portal} we introduce the transition dipole portal and compute the key contribution to the cross section at Earth.
 We then move on and estimate the limit on the dipole portal strength $\mu$ based on the optical depth in Sec.~\ref{sec:limits}.
 Finally, we present our conclusions in Sec.~\ref{sec:conclusions}.

-\section{The event KM3-230213A}
+\section{THE EVENT KM3-230213A}

 We will briefly review the properties of the event KM3NeT-230213A that are of interest to us in the following.
 The track topology and arrival direction indicate that the event was induced by a muon neutrino undergoing a charged-current interaction outside the instrumented volume, producing a high-energy muon that traversed the detector.
 The probability of a background origin is very low, and a cosmic origin is preferred.
-While the event could be compatible with extrapolations of known astrophysical fluxes, its energy lies above the expected cutoff in most standard neutrino emission models.
-As such, it may hint at a distinct population of ultra-high-energy neutrinos, possibly including cosmogenic origins or exotic physics scenarios.
 Further interpretation remains contingent upon future detections of similar events.

-The ultra‑high‑energy neutrino event was reconstructed using the Cherenkov light emitted by the muon traversing the detector volume.
+The ultrahigh‑energy neutrino event was reconstructed using the Cherenkov light emitted by the muon traversing the detector volume.
 The detector's optical modules capture the spatial and temporal distribution of the photons, from which the muon’s trajectory, direction, and light yield profile are reconstructed.
 The total light yield and the track length are correlated with the muon energy loss in the detector volume, thus providing a lower bound on the muon energy in the detector.
-From the reconstructed muon energy, the collaboration performed an extrapolation to the original production of the muon that accounts for energy losses outside the detector.
+From the reconstructed muon energy, the Collaboration performed an extrapolation to the original production of the muon that accounts for energy losses outside the detector.
 This leads to a determination of the initial muon energy of $\sim 120$ PeV.
-Taking into account the energy transfer in a charged-current interaction and assuming an origin from an all sky flux with a spectrum $\propto E^{-2}$, the best estimate for the parent neutrino energy is $220$ PeV, while the $90\%$ containment is placed at $72$ PeV to $2.6$ EeV.
+Taking into account the energy transfer in a charged-current interaction and assuming an origin from an all-sky flux with a spectrum $\propto E^{-2}$, the best estimate for the parent neutrino energy is $220$ PeV, while the $90\%$ containment is placed at $72$ PeV to $2.6$ EeV.
 We will take the best estimate as our default choice for the neutrino energy and use the $90\%$ upper and lower limits to estimate the effect of the energy uncertainty on our observables.